-If you’re looking for something more extreme (or if you’re running out of money or maybe the ticket prices just rocketed for the days you want) you can take a bus.
+If you’re looking for something more affordable and exciting, you can take a bus.
 The ride by bus from Siem Reap to Bangkok can last from 8 up to 12 hours depending on many factors.
-Among these factors are road conditions, traffic, queue at the border passport control (1-3 hours), problems with the bus and so on.
-And this ride definitely isn’t very pleasing.
+Among these factors are road conditions, traffic, queue at the border passport control (1-3 hours), issues with the bus and so on.

-If you don’t want to / can’t pay online, you can buy a tour in one of the travel agencies in Siem Reap (or Bangkok) for as low as 8-15 dollars but….. you risk a lot.
+If you don’t want to / can’t pay online, you can buy a tour in one of the travel agencies in Siem Reap (or Bangkok) for as low as 8-15 dollars but you risk a lot.
 Your bus can leave you at the border and disappear or break and you will wait till it is repaired.
 I have found a lot of horror stories all over the Internet, so I personally wouldn’t risk.